matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

  * `M_TERMS_NOT_SIGNED` errcode.
 This indicates that the user must agree to (new) terms in order to use or continue to use the service.

-The `_matrix/identity/v2/3pid/unbind` must not return either of these errors if the request has a valid signature from a Homeserver, and is being authenticated as such.
+The `/_matrix/identity/v2/3pid/unbind` endpoint must not return either of these errors if the request has a valid signature from a Homeserver, and is being authenticated as such.

 In summary, the process for using a service that has not previously been used